unification-com/wrkchain/templates/docs/md/sections/sub/network/local_json_rpc_node.md

 It is also possible to install and run a local JSON RPC node, to which you can send transactions and queries for your WRKChain.
-This is the preferred method, since it is more secure, and is only available to the computer running the node.
+This is the preferred method, since it is more secure, and is only available to the host running the node.

 **Install geth**